alexandreroman/whats-new-in-spring-boot-3/otel/README.md

 Tracing is enabled by default: you may want to start Zipkin to collect tracing spans (otherwise you may see errors in the logs).

-Use this command to start a Zipkin instance (you need a Docker daemon running:
+Use this command to start a Zipkin instance (you need a Docker daemon running):

 ```shell
 docker run --rm -p 9411:9411 openzipkin/zipkin:latest